 Although Google takes all the primitive steps with the most powerful and secure system at the server side, it provides various options to you so that you can enhance the security of your account.
-The advanced security system of Google enables you to get an instant information if there is any unexpected or irrelevant activity going on with your account.
-This way, you can take an immediate action to secure your Gmail account and even recover it in the case of any unauthorized access.
+The advanced security system of Google enables you to get instant information if there is any unexpected or irrelevant activity going on with your account.
+This way, you can take immediate action to secure your Gmail account and even recover it in the case of any unauthorized access.

 Let’s learn in detail and know more about how to enhance our Gmail account security.